 Onyx Noir (2018 – NMC Recordings)

-As we continue to celebrate our 25th anniversary, Onyx Brass is proud to present its second recording of the year, Onyx Noir.
+During our 25th anniversary, we were proud to present our second recording of the year, Onyx Noir.
 In what is a groundbreaking new direction for brass quintet repertoire, we asked twelve of the finest contemporary British jazz composers to write for the group.
 They were given only two rules, no improvisation or rhythm section.
 The results are extraordinarily diverse and cater for all tastes within the jazz idiom.
 Here is a link to the official trailer from NMC.

 The twelve featured composers are Guy Barker, Trish Clowes, Laurence Cottle, Mick Foster, Mark Nightingale, Liam Noble, David Powell, Jason Rebello, Colin Skinner, Gwilym Simcock, Mike Walker and Kenny Wheeler.

-Clicking the link below will take you to NMC Recordings website to complete your purchase.
+Clicking the link below will take you to the NMC Recordings website to complete your purchase.

 Fanfares (2018 – Chandos)